DataDog/threatest/README.md

 Each detonation is assigned a UUID.
 This UUID is reflected in the detonation and used to ensure that the matched alert corresponds exactly to this detonation.

-The way this is done depends on the detonator; for instance, Stratus Red Team injects and the AWS Detonator inject it in the user-agent; the SSH detonator uses a parent process containing the UUID.
+The way this is done depends on the detonator; for instance, Stratus Red Team and the AWS Detonator inject it in the user-agent; the SSH detonator uses a parent process containing the UUID.

 ## Sample usage